 Policymakers play a direct role in shaping the well-being of children, youth, and families through everyday decisions to either strengthen or undermine communities’ ability to provide critical resources, protect rights, and expand opportunities.
 The first Pride was an uprising, an act of resistance against the policies and practices that sought to erase LGBTQ+ people and deny them safe spaces in community.
 Today, despite movement forward, LGBTQ+ young people still face opposition and continued threats to their well-being.
 Our policies and systems still far too often fail to provide the supports LGBTQ+ youth and their families deserve.
 And over the last several years there are growing threats to the health and well-being of young people—through harmful policy initiatives both nationally and across the states.
 Part of supporting our children is protecting them from harm, and when the health and happiness of some of our children are at risk, we are putting the health and happiness of all children on the line.

-In the following clips, which are highlights from a longer conversation, CSSP President and CEO Leonard Burton and Senior Fellow Bill Bettencourt stress that we need to show up for LGBTQ+ youth.
-We invite you to listen as they underscore why we need Pride at all times, highlight the groundbreaking getREAL initiative for LGBTQ+ youth in the child welfare system, and call for critical supports and a focus on community to ensure our young people can grow into healthy adults, loved, and respected for all that they are.
+In the following videos, watch CSSP President and CEO Leonard Burton and Senior Fellow Bill Bettencourt discuss a variety of things that are important to authentically show up for LGBTQ+ youth.
+We invite you to watch and listen as they underscore why we need Pride at all times, highlight the groundbreaking getREAL initiative for LGBTQ+ youth in the child welfare system, and call for critical supports and a focus on community to ensure our young people can grow into healthy adults, loved, and respected for all that they are.

 We owe all people safe and affirming spaces that allow them to express their whole selves.
 This video shares highlights from a conversation between CSSP President and CEO Leonard Burton and Senior Fellow Bill Bettencourt as they discuss the importance of pride and affirmation for LGBTQ+ young people.